amillerman01/WEB315S22ClassExamples/README.md

 ## Commits can be made directly on github.com

 You can make changes to files directly on github.com.
 This is useful for small changes, and a few file uploads, but nothing overly complex

+## Making changes from a zip

+If you make changes from a zip, you can replace those files on your local repository later